 Hair loss treatment after PCOS

-In order to reduce and prevent hair loss, there are a few steps you can take.
-You should see a hair loss specialist if you are concerned about hair loss, but following a proper diet designed for those with PCOS, getting plenty of sleep and minimising stress can also help.
-Pay attention to your hair care routine – try to avoid pulling hair back tightly or using chemicals such as hair dye.
+In order to help reduce shedding and prevent hair loss, there are a few steps you can take.
+You should see a hair loss specialist if you are concerned about sudden or unusual levels of hair fall, but following a proper diet designed for those with PCOS, getting plenty of sleep and minimising stress can also help.
+Pay attention to your hair care routine – try to avoid pulling hair back tightly or using harsh chemicals such as bleach or relaxers.
+When done frequently these actions can lead to hair breakage, which makes hair look even thinner, and place too much strain on the follicles, which can cause further hair loss from a condition known as Traction Alopecia.